dlr-ve-esy/charging-ontology/docs/scenarios.md

 by Katsumi and Fox.
 Particularly the section smart parking applications.
 This subset of questions is relevant to us because charging infrastructure is intimately connected with parking infrastructure.
-These queries rely a lot in geographical queries and may ovelap with scenario 1, but they have a perspective more in line with daily operation of the stations.
+These queries rely a lot in geographical queries and may overlap with scenario 1, but they have a perspective more in line with daily operation of the stations.
 For more details on the ontology [visit its repository](https://github.com/EnterpriseIntegrationLab/icity).